-Core 40 + English 12 H or higher + 1 credit from: English 12 H, W131, L202, Linguistics, Speech, Novels, Etymology, Contemporary Literature, Holcad (2nd semester), Rushlite (2nd semester), six semesters@ which must be at the H/AP level, Introduction to Film, British Literature
+- 1. English8 credits - a.
+Core 40 + English 12 H or higher + 1 credit from: English 12 H, W131, L202, Linguistics, Speech, Novels, Etymology, Contemporary Literature, six semesters@which must be at the H/AP level, Creative Writing, Film Literature, Advanced Speech, Themes in Literature

-- Six credits from one foreign language or four credits each from two different foreign languages. - Art, Band, Choir, Theater Arts, Student Publications
+- - a.
+Core 40 + 2 credits which must be at the H level. - a.
+Six credits from one foreign language or four credits each from two different foreign languages. - a.
+Art, Band, Choir, Theater Arts, Student Publications